EdmundBenedict/lordcephei.github.io/pages/fpbandedge.md

 ### _Purpose_
 {:.no_toc}

 This tutorial demonstrates how to find extremal points in k-space using the band-edge program.
-This is done for silicon and the starting point is a self-consistent LDA density.
+This is done for silicon starting from a self-consistent LDA density.
+Silicon is a trivial example as its extremal points are found on lines that pass through high-symmetry points.
+The band-edge program is particularly useful if you need to find multiple extremal points that do not fall on such high-symmetry lines.

 _____________________________________________________________